Opposition campaigner attacks Putin over Sochi costs

 DIVERGENT COST ESTIMATES

-Putin said this month that Russia had spent some $6.5 billion on preparations for the Games.
+Putin said this month that Russia had spent some $6.5 billion (3.9 billion pounds) on preparations for the Games.

 But there are huge differences in the estimated cost of the Games even within the government.
 Deputy Prime Minister Dmitry Kozak said last year that Russia would spend some $50 billion, including the infrastructure projects around Sochi as well as the venues themselves.